Keep reading to find out where to see the best FREE views of London.

 Before I tell you about those, did you know I have a free PDF you can download telling you 100 totally free things to do when you’re in London?
 I’ve linked it at the bottom of this page so make sure you do that before you go.

-Here’s your list of where to see the best views of London for FREE!
+Here’s your list of where to see the best FREE views of London.

 If you head to the top of the hill at Greenwich Park and stand outside the Royal Observatory you’ll find the perfect spot to see the London skyline and many of London’s famous landmarks.
 The Royal Observatory is definitely worth a visit while you’re there.

-The view of London from the Sky Garden is quite breathtaking.
-Especially considering its totally free!
+The view of London from the Sky Garden is breathtaking.
+Especially considering it’s totally free!
 The Sky Garden is at the top of the ‘Walkie Talkie’ building and is London’s highest public garden.
 It offers 360-degree views of the city and you come up really close to some of London’s most famous landmarks including The Shard, Tower Bridge and St Paul’s.
-You have to book to see this view and it gets booked up very quickly.
-Click here for more info.
+You have to book to see this view even though it’s free and it gets booked up very quickly.
+Click here for more information.

 Primrose Hill is apparently where a lot of celebs live.
 I mean, wouldn’t you if you had this view on your doorstep?
 It couldn’t be easier to see this view.
 Enter the park and keep walking to the highest part of the hill and you’ll get the best view.
 It’s very close to the Regent’s Canal which is a lovely walk to do afterwards.
-You can find the walking route here.
+You can find a great walking route through Regent’s Canal here.

 The roof terrace at One New Change is open to the public seven days a week and gives you spectacular views of St Paul’s Cathedral and the London skyline.
 If you do fancy spending some cash, Madison restaurant and bar is open on the terrace where you can eat and drink overlooking the view.
 A great place for a romantic date.

-There are 2 ways to see Alexandra Palace’s great view.
+There are two ways to see Alexandra Palace’s great view.
 One, head to a high point in the park, bring a picnic and admire the view.
-Two, visit London’s largest beer garden that has just opened and overlooks the view.
-Note you do have to book a table.
+Two, visit London’s largest beer garden that overlooks the view.
+Note: you do have to book a table.
 Find out more about booking a table here.